Media Training 101: Tips for a Successful Interview

 Authors, especially new authors, often ask what they need to do in interviews.
 While there are many resources available for professional media training, there are some basics you should know before working with reporters.

-Rehearse your interview responses until they feel natural and comfortable.
+Practice, Practice, Practice.
+On video, rehearse your interview responses until they feel natural and comfortable.

 To this, I’d like to add a few essential pointers: